-Aviation Security and Facilitation Policy Section
+Aviation Security Policy Section

 - maintaining the Technical Annex to the Convention on the Marking of Plastic Explosives for the Purpose of Detection;

 - providing support to the International Explosives Technical Commission (IETC);